MediciHouse07/Learning_Records/FM_05_statistics_110.md

 ### Lecture 7
 2022/03/29: 💫 2618/5145 , it has someting to do with Lecture 5, law of total probability
-2022/03/30: 2618 around, just to review basing on the law of total probility, see what is the new understanding
+2022/03/30: 2618 around, just to review basing on the law of total probility, see what is the new understanding 2022/03/31: finished, excellent course, random variable, is a function which maps result happened in sample space S to X(s), then you got a distribution, the distribution indicates the variness/randomness of the variable
+### Lecture 8

 ### Lecture 9 <br>
 2022/03/14: 💫 full video, in order to understand so called taylor Expectation in link [Financial math expectation problems](https://github.com/MediciHouse07/Learning_Records/blob/main/finance_math.md#lecture-3-) <br>
 ### Lecture 10 <br>